-In this request, Applicant must clearly indicate why the electronic filing requirement causes undue hardship and provide a list of all factors that make compliance difficult, expensive or cumbersome.
-All waiver requests will be
+This waiver request must clearly indicate why the electronic filing requirement causes undue hardship and include a list of all factors that make compliance difficult, expensive, or cumbersome for the Applicant.
+All waiver requests will be considered on a case-by-case basis.